ImadSidhoum/URL_Categorization/README.md

 # URLs Categorization
-Internet can be used as one important source of information for machine learning algorithms.
+The internet can be used as one important source of information for machine learning algorithms.
 Web pages store diverse information about multiple domains.
 One critical problem is how to categorize this information.

-Websites classification is performed by using NLP techniques that helps to generate words frequencies for each category and by calculating categories weights it is possible to predict categories for Websites.
+Websites classification is performed by using NLP techniques that help to generate word frequencies for each category and by calculating  weights for each category it is possible to predict categories for Websites.

-This repository is made for a challenge that Adot proposes, we are going to train a neural network to predict the categories of each given URL (even if this URL does not exist in reality, so we are not going to scrape the content of the pages which could give very good results) but we are going to use the URLs only.
+This repository is made for a challenge that Adot proposes, we are going to train a neural network to predict the categories of each given URL (even if this URL does not exist in reality, so we are not going to scrape the content of the pages which could give very good results) but instead we are going to use the URLs only.

 The Dataset is given by the company in the format of several parquet files and it contains 3 columns: